mheap/theunixtoolbox.com/_posts/2015-05-05-special-cron-entries.md

 | @midnight | Same as @daily       | 0 0 * * *        |
 | @hourly   | Run once an hour     | 0 * * * *        |

-I'm not sure I'd recommend using any of these (except maybe `@reboot`) as the standard syntax is well known by anyone that should be editing a crontab, but it's interesting to know that there are aliases in there for common time periods.jJ;w
+I'm not sure I'd recommend using any of these (except maybe `@reboot`) as the standard syntax is well known by anyone that should be editing a crontab, but it's interesting to know that there are aliases in there for common time periods.

 (via [mkaz (now offline)](https://mkaz.com/2006/05/29/unix-crontab/))